zenomt/webid-auth-protocol/README.md

 decisions at a finer granularity than Origin.

 #### Discussion

-The `redirect_uri` can be used as an application identifier.
+The `redirect_uri` used in OAuth/OIDC flows can be used as an application identifier.
 Some RPs might consider an unrecognized `aud` entry as an untrusted audience and reject the `id_token`.
 Therefore the `redirect_uri` will not be included unless the client has signaled a desire for its presence with an appropriate scope.

-This protocol includes a redirect workflow that can prove a `redirect_uri` directly to the server with the same assurance as from an OIDC `id_token`'s `aud` claim.
-However, using a redirect-based workflow is inconvenient in a browser-based application, and will often involve methods such as invisible frames that obfuscate the program's operation (vs direct HTTP transactions), and add additional round-trip times and delays to the transaction.
-Additional delays to application response can worsen the user's experience.

 ### Include `cnf` (Confirmation Key) Claim in OIDC `id_token`

-The WebID-OIDC portion of this protocol REQUIRES that the `id_token` contain a [`cnf`][RFC7800] claim comprising an asymmetric public key as a JWK.
+The WebID-OIDC portion of this protocol **REQUIRES** that the `id_token` contain a [`cnf`][RFC7800] claim comprising an asymmetric public key as a JWK.
 The method by which an agent requests the addition of a `cnf` claim in an `id_token` is not yet standardized in OIDC, but will probably be similar to the method described in [draft-ietf-oauth-pop-key-distribution][pop-key-dist].
+The Solid reference implementation uses a different ad-hoc method.

 TBD interop constraints (RS256?).

 ### Modified Proof of Possession Token